jkusnier/WorkoutMerge/Pods/p2.OAuth2/README.md

 If you turn it off _after_ initialization, the keychain will be queried for existing tokens, but new tokens will not be written to the keychain.

 If you want to delete the tokens from keychain, i.e. **log the user out** completely, call `forgetTokens()`.

+Ideally, access tokens get delivered with an "expires_in" parameter that tells you how long the token is valid.
+If it is missing the framework will still use those tokens if one is found in the keychain and not re-perform the OAuth dance.
+You will need to intercept 401s and re-authenticate if an access token has expired but the framework has still pulled it from the keychain.
+This behavior can be turned off by supplying "token_assume_unexpired": false in settings or setting `accessTokenAssumeUnexpired` to false.

 Installation